-Skipped showers, paper plates: An Arizona suburb’s water is cut off
+Skipped Showers, Paper Plates: An Arizona Suburb’s Water Is Cut Off

 When some proposed forming their own self-funded water provider, other residents revolted, saying the idea would foist an expensive, freedom-stealing new arm of government on them.
 The idea collapsed.
 Other solutions, like allowing a larger water utility to serve the area, could be years off.

 On Thursday, a group of residents sued Scottsdale in an effort to get the water turned back on.
 They argued the city violated an Arizona law that restricts cities from cutting off utility services to customers outside their borders.
 Scottsdale did not respond to the lawsuit.
 Rose Carroll, 66, who is a plaintiff in the suit, said she would support any idea that would keep her from having to kill her donkeys.

 She moved to Rio Verde Foothills two years ago, and runs a small ranch for two dozen rescued donkeys who had been abandoned, left in kill pens or doused with acid.
 The donkeys spend their days in a corral on her seven-acre property, eating hay and drinking a total of 300 gallons of water every day.